SarathLUN/basic-linux-for-developers/README.md

 - To share some basic command lines those are needed for daily development operation
 - Almost every server are linux
-- We may full stack from infrastructure upto coding
+- We may full stack from infrastructure, system, upto coding
 - IaaC (Infrastructure as a Code) start from this too
+- Linux also run in container

 ## Prerequisite: